Elehuris Montero Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Royals pitching staff ranks 13th in MLB.

-- The Royals have a 5.08 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals have a 5.07 team ERA that ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to allow 65 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- Royals pitchers combine to surrender 65 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- The Royals are sending Lynch (0-0) out to make his second start of the season.
+- Singer (3-4) gets the starting nod for the Royals in his 12th start of the season.
+He has a 7.12 ERA in 54 1/3 innings pitched, with 49 strikeouts.

-- His last time out was on Sunday against the Washington Nationals, when the lefty went 5 1/3 innings, surrendering two earned runs while allowing five hits.
+- The right-hander's last time out was on Saturday, May 27 against the Washington Nationals, when he tossed five innings, surrendering two earned runs while allowing four hits.

+- The 26-year-old has amassed a 7.12 ERA and 8.1 strikeouts per nine innings across 11 games this season, while giving up a batting average of .295 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.